appteamfbu2019/askandlearn/README.md

 **Optional Nice-to-have Stories**

 - [x] Swiping animation instead of just button taps
+- [x] User can see one- messages between matches
 - [ ] The option to unmatch, report, block users
 - [ ] "Verified" status for users with good ratings
 - [ ] Rating system and points system